CHammerData/LetterboxdImageScrape/README.md

 Built using Beautiful soup and requests, nothing particualrly interesting happening here.

 The main file is letterboxdscraper.py.
-The other two files are essentially scratch paper or alternative paths that I decided against.
+The other two files are essentially scratch paper or alternate paths that I decided against.